Staff profile of Professor Andrew McStay

 - John Philips Hall Annex

 I am Director of the Network for the Study of Media and Persuasive Communication at Bangor University where I also lecture on media and cultural economy.
-My most recent books are the 2nd edition of Digital advertising (Palgrave-MacMillan, 2016) and Privacy and the Media (Sage, 2017) which is coming soon.
-I am also author of Privacy and Philosophy: New Media and Affective Protocol (Peter Lang, 2014); Creativity and Advertising: Affect, Events and Process (Routledge, 2013); The Mood of Information: A Critique of Behavioural Advertising (Continuum, 2011); and Digital Advertising (Palgrave-MacMillan, 2009).
+I advise widely on trends in digital technology, ethical implementation and policy.
+My most recent books are Privacy and the Media (Sage, 2017), Digital Advertising 2nd ed ( Palgrave-MacMillan, 2016).
+I am also author of Privacy and Philosophy (Peter Lang, 2014); Creativity and Advertising (Routledge, 2013) and The Mood of Information (Continuum, 2011).
+My most recent work focuses on AI, emotional life and media.
+In addition to policy reports and papers below, I have a forthcoming book on these issues to be titled Emotion AI: The Rise of Empathic Media (Sage, 2018).

 Research interest keywords